HELPLINE 1800 070 511

 REPORTABLE CONDUCT

-There are currently (July 2020) three jurisdictions in Australia that operate Reportable Conduct Schemes:
+There are currently FIVE jurisdictions in Australia that operate Reportable Conduct Schemes:

-Reportable conduct includes sexual offences, sexual misconduct, neglect, ill-treatment, emotional harm, and physical assault of a child by a worker.
+Reportable conduct is defined differently in all jurisdictions.
+In most it includes sexual offences, sexual misconduct, emotional harm, and physical assault of a child by a worker.

 These are schemes whereby the government has scrutiny over the internal organisational investigation processes into allegations against those who work with children and young people.
 The operators of the scheme also have scrutiny over organisations’ systems to prevent, detect and respond to reportable conduct.

 The focus of the scheme is to ensure thorough investigation of all complaints against those who work with children.
-In all three jurisdictions adverse findings of reportable conduct can impact upon a person’s Working with Children Check or, in the ACT, Working with Vulnerable Persons Check.
+In all three jurisdictions adverse findings of reportable conduct can impact upon a person’s Working with Children (or Vulnerable Persons) Check.

 There are strict reporting requirements for the organisation before, during and at the completion of the investigation process.